Leave of Absence

 5. 90-120 days before applying for the visa, contact Martin Warner to confirm your exact (Date/Month/Year) graduation date. ( firstname.lastname@example.org)

-6. 90-120 days before applying for the visa provide financial documents (Jennifer will send directions once she hears from you in the 90-120 days window.)
-Please keep a copy for yourself and FED EX the originals to her as soon as possible.
+6. 90-120 days before applying for the visa you will need to provide financial documentation.
+This documentation includes bank statements and a Certificate of Finance (COF).
+Please ask Jennifer for the COF to complete.
 Tuition increases each year so please check the current amount before preparing your documents.
-You just need to fill out the form for the years you will be attending Swarthmore. (until graduation) .
+You just need to fill out the form for the years you will be attending Swarthmore. ( until graduation).
 Please provide her with your current address, email, foreign and US phone numbers.

 7. 90-120 days before your return, please complete your annual mandatory insurance enrollment form.

 For further insurance questions please contact Mary Jane Palma at email@example.com or 610-328-8062.

 8. Send Jennifer the address via e-mail where you would like your new i-20 delivered via FEDEX.
 Including your phone number for delivery.

 Once you have your I-20 it will be time to organize your visa application.
 Make sure that all information on the form is correct and sign your name and date the bottom of the form.
 You should read the second page of your form so you understand the rights and regulations of the F-1 visa holder